 Join an internationally recognized program

 With a reputation for cutting-edge work, our internationally recognized Textiles program teaches you to think beyond the crafted object.
-Compared to other programs in the United States, our courses are topic-driven, developed to promote critical thinking, research, and problem-solving alongside skill building and technique.
-Students are encouraged to investigate the implications of pattern and repetition, explore technology’s relationship to industrialization and mass production, and interrogate systemic forms of oppression.
+Compared to other programs in the United States, our courses are topic-driven, developed to promote critical thinking, research, and problem-solving alongside skill building and technique through assignments and critique.
+Students are encouraged to investigate related issues such as the implications of pattern and repetition, explore technology’s relationship to industrialization and mass production, and interrogate systemic forms of oppression.
 Contemporary critical race theory, gender theory, queer theory, and slow methodologies aid in our inquiry to understand the shape of an innovative and relevant textile practice today.

 Equal parts analog and digital, our state-of-the-art studios are designed to foster a range of applications: experimental, functional, and industrial.
 Planar and linear forms of textile construction and surface manipulation, including but not limited to weaving, screenprinting, dyeing, stitching, felt-making, knitting, crocheting, surface embellishment, basketry, and soft sculpture techniques provide the backbone of our curriculum.
 As you develop and refine your conceptual and foundational skills, you’ll gain the confidence to experiment with sustainable materials and try your hand at cutting-edge digital processes.